tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/network-state/eth_gettransactionreceipt.md

 ### Overview

-`eth_getTransactionReceipt` is an Optimism JSON-RPC method that retrieves the transaction receipt of a given transaction hash.
+`eth_getTransactionReceipt` is method that retrieves the transaction receipt of a given transaction hash.
 This method is particularly useful when you need to obtain detailed information about a transaction's execution, such as its status (success or failure), gas usage, and logs (events).
 Common use cases include checking the status of a transaction after it has been mined or inspecting the events emitted by a smart contract during a specific transaction.

 ### Parameters